ironsweet/golucene/README.md

 - Use embeded interface/struct when children add new capabilities and explicitly used.
 - Prefer value internally unless (a) optional field; or (b) obvious readonly fields.
 - "not implemented yet" means in scope but not yet translated from Java.
-- "not supported yet" means not in scope.
+- "not supported yet" means not in scope but will be implemented later.
+- "not supported" equals to UnSupportedOperationException.
 - Wrapper can be implemented by composition instead of an explicit delegate field.
 - Methods start with '_' are considered "internal" and vulnerable to thread-safety.
 They must be invoked by either other "internal" methods or synchronized methods.
 This is to workaround universally used re-entrant lock offered by Java synchronized keyword.